 Change Room > Collective, The Toronto Fringe Festival, as part of the AlleyPlays, 2012

 Forms of Devotion > theatrical adaptation of book of stories and pictures by Diane Schoemperlen - Baby Grand Theatre Sept./Oct.
 2009 in association with Theatre Kingston, previously at Summerworks/Theatre Passe Muraille Backspace, 2002

-Terror > site-specific piece exploring world of Edgar Allan Poe created with Puppetmongers and presented in and around industrial building in east end of Toronto, 2006
+Terror > site-specific piece exploring world of Edgar Allan Poe created with Puppetmongers and presented in and around an industrial building in Leslieville area of Toronto, 2006

 Howl > adaptation of the poem by Allen Ginsberg, Buddies in Bad Times Theatre, 1999

 The Hairy Ape > all-female adaptation of play by Eugene O'Neill ,set in Canada's P4W, Theatre Passe Muraille Backspace, 1998